ibm-cloud-docs/Cloudant/api/using_views.md

 The `endkey` of `beta` is seen before the `startkey` of `alpha`, resulting in an empty list.

-### Example showing that the global view query returns no entries, because `alpha` is alphabetically before `beta`, therefore the returned result is empty:
+### Example showing that the global view query returns no entries, because `alpha` is alphabetically before `beta`, therefore the returned result is empty

 ```json
 {